If you have visited Finland, or you are planning to visit, you might have heard about the Finnish sauna culture.

 Sauna is a strong part of the Finnish lifestyle and we have over 2 million saunas in a land with 5.5 million people.
 By Webster's definition, a sauna is 1: a Finnish steam bath in which the steam is provided by water thrown on hot stones (löylyä): a bathhouse or room used for such a bath.
 2: a dry heat bath: a room or cabinet used for such a bath.

 By a Finn's definition, it's the place you strip down and go to sweat it out and relax.
 Why would you ever want to go into an 80°C room to sweat it out you ask?
 Well, it's hard to explain – you just have to try for yourself!
+Or with us on our sauna and national park hike!

-In this article, we will take a look at the who, what where, when and whys of the sauna.
+In this article, we will take a look at the who, what, where, when and whys of the sauna.

 The sauna belongs in our daily lives, like sleeping or eating.
 I could say that every Finn – or 99% (the 1% being newborn babies...?) – have been in a sauna.
 This also includes toddlers.
 I was around 1-year old when I visited the sauna the first time.
 It's no wonder that I love saunas and still go weekly.
 My family calls me “saunakettu” (sauna fox) because I love my saunas HOT and if I had the chance, I would go every day.
 (I have no idea how saunas and foxes go together though..)